isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

         "command": "gss-tsig-purge-all"
     }

-An example response informing about 2 GSS-TSIG keys being purged:
+Here is an example of a response indicating that two GSS-TSIG keys have been purged:

 .. code-block:: json